Überspringen Sie zu Inhalten

 Purchasing a laser cutting machine is one thing.
 Dealing with the operational cost is another.
 The price for purchasing a laser machine is one-quarter of the total cost that would be spent.

-As a buyer or business owner, you must consider maintenance costs, energy consumption and other operational costs that come with owning a laser cutting machine.
+As a buyer or business owner, you must consider maintenance costs, energy consumption, gas consumption (especially when using gases like nitrogen in fiber laser cutting, where the thin incision can increase gas usage), and other operational costs that come with owning a laser cutting machine.

 However, this is dependent on the type of machine purchased.
 Fiber laser cutters have high maintenance and operational costs compared to CO2.
 Hence, when making a choice, consider laser-cutting machines that are easy to maintain.